skgrange/isorropiar/README.md

 `-- main.inc
 ```

-My directory is called `source`, and this is what is used throughout the documentation, but this can change depend on your preferences.
+My directory where the ISORROPIA II programme is located is called `source`, and this is what is used throughout the documentation, but this can change depend on your preferences.

 ## Running the model